plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 to be included in the output bundles has the potential of solving many of problems in modularization that we will highlight below simply by using ES6 module definitions.
-While workarounds do exist, converting the plotly.js modules to ES6 syntax would have increased the overhead for browserify and webpack v1 users (note that webpack v2 is planning on featuring [tree-shaking](http://www.2ality.com/2015/12/webpack-tree-shaking.html)).
+While workarounds do exist, converting the plotly.js modules to ES6 syntax would increase the overhead for browserify and webpack v1 users (note that webpack v2 is planning on featuring [tree-shaking](http://www.2ality.com/2015/12/webpack-tree-shaking.html)).
 It simply feels too early for client-side libraries to adopt ES6 modules definitions.
-Nevertheless, keeping an eye on how rollup progresses will be important in the next year.
+Nevertheless, keeping an eye on how rollup progresses will be important in 2016.
 Its endorsement by the version 4 of [d3](https://github.com/substack/node-browserify/issues/1186) may make ES6 module definitions common place for the next generation of large client-side libraries.